-- If you feel you should be awarded but fail to be, then appeal you have one month from date of notice to appeal via a Mandatory Reconsideration (internal review) and if that fails a further month to appeal to a tribunal (external review).
-Discuss with your advisor as the best option for you as the process is gruelling, dehumanising and fraught, but if you believe you’ve been unfairly assessed and your advisor agrees that you have a good case appeal!
+- If you feel you should be awarded but fail to be, then appeal you have one month from the date of notice to appeal via a Mandatory Reconsideration (internal review) and if that fails, a further month to appeal to a tribunal (external review).
+Discuss with your advisor as the best option for you as the process is gruelling, dehumanising and fraught, but if you believe you’ve been unfairly assessed and your advisor agrees – you have a good case appeal!

 - With PIP, I urge you take advice from support organisations to help you complete the forms (Citizens Advice, Age UK, your local carer’s organisation etc)

 - For further information and how to apply PIP GOV.UK website

 - Attendance Allowance (AA) is a benefit for people at or above state pension age who either have a severe physical or mental disability that makes it hard for you to look after yourself

 - A lot of people are eligible for this benefit but again don’t know about it